 - ‘birth breathing’ instead of ‘pushing’

-With positive language as the foundation, hypnobirthing classes will consist of self-hypnosis techniques, visualisation and breathing exercises.
-You may also learn the ‘ideal positions’ for childbirth, which can shorten the length of labour and work with your body, instead of against it.
+With positive language as the foundation, sessions will consist of self-hypnosis techniques, visualisation and breathing exercises.
+You may also learn the ‘ideal positions’ for childbirth, which can shorten labour and work with your body, instead of against it.

-It’s common to be given materials to take home too, so you can continue your hypnobirthing practice outside of the classroom, right up until your birthing date.
+It’s common to be given materials to take home too, so you can continue your hypnobirthing practise outside of the classroom, right up until your birthing date.

 The benefits of hypnobirthing